gcallah/BookReviews/salter.md

 Another key figure for Salter is the German economist Wilhelm Röpke, who married Belloc and Chesterton's concerns about proletarianization and the inhuman scale of modern life with a rigorous knowledge of economic price theory.
-Salter devotes two chapters to Röpke, the first to show that his social concerns are remarkably similar to those of Bellow and Chesterton (both of whom Röpke cites), and the second to demonstrate his grasp of economic theory and its importance to his recommendations for reform.
+Salter devotes two chapters to Röpke, the first to show that his social concerns are remarkably similar to those of Belloc and Chesterton (both of whom Röpke cites), and the second to demonstrate his grasp of economic theory and its importance to his recommendations for reform.